 A history of subjection to totalitarian control over a prolonged period (months to years) can result in CPTSD.
-Examples include hostages, prisoners of war, concentration-camp survivors, and survivors of some religious cults.
-Examples also include those subjected to totalitarian systems in sexual and domestic life, including survivors of domestic battering, childhood physical or sexual abuse, and organized sexual exploitation.
+Examples include hostages, prisoners of war, concentration-camp survivors, and survivors of some religious cults; those subjected to totalitarian systems in sexual and domestic life, including survivors of domestic battering, childhood physical or sexual abuse and sexual exploitation.

 Alterations in emotional regulation, including: